MFR6340/theenglishextension.org/young-world-1/unit-5: Around the Clock.md

 Climb a Clock Tower
 There are some amazing and fascinating clock towers in Switzerland.

- - Zug: The Zuger Zytturm is free to visit if you show up during regular working hours.
+ - Zug: The Zuger Zytturm [enter link description here](https://www.myswitzerland.com/en-us/experiences/zytturm-zug/)is free to visit if you show up during regular working hours.
 Just request a key to the Tower in the gift shop below and ask for a free brochure.
  <a href="https://www.myswitzerland.com/en-us/experiences/zytturm-zug/" rel="nofollow"> Zuger Zytturm </a>
  - Bern: The Zytglogge.
 Tours are available of the interior.
 Check the website for details.
  <a href=" https://www.bern.com/en/detail/berns-clock-tower-zytglogge" rel="nofollow">  Zytglogge </a>